MucusMerchant/Py-PX4-ECL/README.md

 ## Miserable process of interfacing w/ Python D,:
 ### motivations
-C++ is too hard for dumbass engineers, Python makes data handling, graphing very easy documenting this in case me or another poor soul has to do this again
+C++ is too hard for dumbass engineers, Python makes data handling, graphing very easy.
+Also, C++ is not very portable if you use non-standard C++14 extensions like this library does.
+By building wheels for MacOS, Linux, and Windows that are pip-installable, I hopefully save a few people from headaches dealing with CMake, compilers, and arcane build systems.

 ## getting started
 ```